No. 297 Squadron RAF: Formation and World War II

 In September 1944 the squadron played its part in Operation Market Garden after temporarily moving to RAF Station Manston.
 They towed 29 Horsa and 2 Waco gliders in the first wave and 24 Horsas in the second, all without loss.
 On 30 September 1944 the squadron moved to RAF Station Earls Colne where the process of changing the Albemarles for the Halifax Mk.V was started, the squadron received additional Halifax Mk.III aircraft in February 1945 and Halifax A.7 in December 1945.
 On 24 March 1945 thirty Halifax aircraft towed Horsas manned with 6th Airborne paratroops to effect a successful Rhine crossing.
 The squadron was disbanded on 1 April 1946.

 Post-war

-The squadron was reformed in a peacetime role on 1 April 1946 at RAF Station Tarrant Rushton and merged with 295 squadron, keeping the 297 Squadron markings.
+The squadron was reformed in a peacetime role on 1 April 1946 at RAF Station Tarrant Rushton and merged with No. 295 Squadron, keeping the markings of No. 297 Squadron.
 The reformed squadron kept the Halifax A.7 aircraft and moved to RAF Brize Norton on 5 September 1946.
-In January 1947 the squadron was re-equipped with Halifax A.9 aircraft which they kept until October 1948, during this time they moved to RAF Station Fairford on 21 August 1947 and to RAF Station Dishforth on 1 November 1948.
-In November 1948 the Squadron was equipped with Hastings C.1 aircraft until November 1950.
+In January 1947 it was re-equipped with Halifax A.9 aircraft which they kept until October 1948, during this time they moved to RAF Station Fairford on 21 August 1947 and to RAF Station Dishforth on 1 November 1948.
+In November 1948 the squadron was equipped with Hastings C.1 aircraft until November 1950.
 During this time the squadron moved as a detachment to Schleswig returning to RAF Station Topcliffe on 22 August 1949 where they stayed until 15 November 1950 when the squadron was disbanded.